Polish Communist Party (2002): Party program

-The Communist Party of Poland proclaims anti-capitalist and anti-imperialist slogans.
+The KPP proclaims anti-capitalist and anti-imperialist slogans.
 It seeks to introduce socialism and take over political and economic power by the proletariat.
-It also calls for the replacement of capitalist property by social ownership through the nationalization of industry, trade and natural resources.
-They advocate broad social rights (including free and universal education and free healthcare).
-It also postulates cessation of privatization and reprivatization and tax reform (progressive tax system, limitation of VAT), as well as property vetting.
+It claimed to represent the patriotic tradition of the Polish workers' movement.
+It calls for the replacement of capitalist property by social ownership through the nationalization of industry, trade and natural resources.
+They advocated broad social rights (including free and universal education and free healthcare).
+It postulates cessation of privatization and reprivatization and tax reform (progressive tax system, limitation of VAT), as well as property vetting.
 It criticizes the liquidation of the Polish People's Republic and the political transformation.
-The KPP is also against Poland's participation in the European Union and NATO.
+The KPP is against Poland's participation in the European Union and NATO.
 In addition, the party strongly opposes the decommunization laws and the historical policy pursued by the Institute of National Remembrance.
+The party's minimal program postulates social reforms, shorter working hours, and Poland's withdrawal from the EU and NATO.
+The minimal program also includes the demands for halting privatization and reprivatization, laws to enforce wealth transparency and workers' right to unionize, free education and healthcare, state programs to relieve indebted farmers, and stopping the suppression of cooperatives.
+It rejects market economy, arguing that "market laws are the laws of the jungle", and "economic freedom does not create a free society" because "company profits take precedence over the rights to decent work and decent pay".